awsugblr/awsugblr/src/pages/blog/2019-03-24-april-2019-e-meetup-awsuglr-in-collaboration-with-aws-user-group-sao-paulo-to-help-build-with-serverless.md

 ---
 templateKey: blog-post
 title: >-
-  April 2019 e-meetup: awsuglr in collaboration with AWS user group Sao Paulo to help Build with Serverless
+  April 2019 e-meetup: AWSUGBLR in collaboration with AWS UG Sao Paulo to help Build with Serverless
 date: 2019-03-24T08:27:16.308Z
 description: Details about our upcoming April 2019 e-meetup
 tags: